Mohammed-Shajith/Data-Quality-Analysis/README.md

 # Data-Quality-Analysis
-In this repository, I will be sharing my Data Quality (DQ) project, where I perform analysis of data quality issues and explore methods to identify and handle inconsistencies in datasets.
+In this repository, I will share my Data Quality (DQ) project, where I perform analysis of data quality issues and explore methods to identify and handle inconsistencies in datasets.